Projects

 SILA in collaboration with BTA in Papua New Guinea trained two Papua New Guinea translators in a 1-year diploma in 2019.

-This project aims to support further translators from Pacific Island countries to benefit from undertaking diploma studies.
+This project aims to support others from Pacific Island countries in undertaking diploma and graduate diploma studies.

 Click the link below to learn more or to support this project.